pujaarajan/InsightDataScience/README.md

 If I had more time, then I would work on the following:

 1. Add a debug mode.
 I currently log everything on all runs which makes the console output lengthy, and sometimes hard to follow.
-2. I would log the number of lines in each file that's read in to help debug.
+2. I would log the number of lines in each file that's read in and sample outputs in the console to help debug.
 3. I would create multiple run options so that you can run multiple analysis (e.g. occupations, states) at the same time.

 ## Questions